JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Pouring structure:

-1. Open switch and pour 50% total water volume
+1. Open switch and pour 50% total water volume (pouring 30-40% here can work very well too)
 2. Let drain and then close the switch
 3. Pour rest of the water
 4. Steep 2min